Should I enter awards? Here's 6 proven benefits (even if you don't win!)

 I’ve entered awards myself in the past (though I’ve not won any… yet!), and I’ve found even applying to be a real motivator.

-Now, if you’re British (we always seem to put ourselves down), you’re probably thinking: ‘But Steve, I haven’t really done any Great Stuff.’
+And if you’re thinking: ‘But Steve, I haven’t really done any Great Stuff.’

 The thing is, I bet you have.
 I bet you’ve actually done loads of Great Stuff, and filling out an awards submission form will force you to acknowledge that.